B

 Common Health Issues

 Bloating, which affects many deep-chested dog breeds, is caused by a buildup of gas in the stomach; this potentially life-threatening condition twists and expands the stomach to dangerous degrees.
-Symptoms include abdominal swelling, excess salivating, and vomiting or retching; if this should occur, then seek medical attention immediately.
-It is possible to improve your dog’s chances at a happy, healthy life by making sure the breeder has done the necessary tests to ensure that their stock is free of known inheritable issues.
+Symptoms include abdominal swelling, excessive salivation, and vomiting or retching.
+If this occurs, seek medical attention immediately.
+It is possible to improve your dog’s chances at a happy, healthy life by making sure the breeder has done the necessary tests to ensure that their stock is free of known heritable issues.

 Regular checkups at the vet are also necessary to catch health problems early.
-In summation, these are the most common health problems with the Bouvier:
+In summary, these are the most common health problems with the Bouvier:

 • Deafness